gumaerc-testorg/6.911-january-iap-2006/content/pages/exercises/_index.md

 **Type C: other**.
 These are usually production exercises.
 They are most effective if you can record yourself on your computer, and examine the results in Praat (or another sound application).

 You may find it helpful to use a script in Praat that allows you to open multiple files at the same time.
-One such script is available at [Mietta's Praat scripts](https://lennes.github.io/spect/), where a Praat user has made Praat scripts that she's written available to the public.
+One such script is available at {{% resource_link "ef0c60a4-7ace-43a0-91e0-7a05b59c5395" "Mietta's Praat scripts" %}}, where a Praat user has made Praat scripts that she's written available to the public.

-The following [script](https://lennes.github.io/spect/scripts/open_all_files_in_folder.praat) allows you to open all Praat-readable files in a directory.
+The following {{% resource_link "0999283c-f522-472f-be96-88eab4a5f60d" "script" %}} allows you to open all Praat-readable files in a directory.

 {{< tableopen >}}
 {{< theadopen >}}